MND Australia

 What you should know

-• About 10% of MND is ‘familial’, which means there is or has been more than one MND affected person in a family.
+• Up to 15% of MND is ‘familial’, which means there is or has been more than one MND affected person in a family.

 • Learning about the genetics of MND, genetic testing, gene mutations, clinical trials and other MND research can help to better inform people affected by familial MND.